-Fourth, our model incorporated the entire cohort of US adults aged 35 to 74 years in the year 2015 and followed them for 20 years.
+Fourth, our model incorporated the entire cohort of US adults aged 35 to 74 years in the year 2015 and followed them until the age of 95 years.
 Treatment of FH often begins in childhood or adolescence with premature coronary disease often manifesting in the third decade of life; we therefore may not have captured the entire clinical and economic burden of FH in the population or the benefits of LDL-C lowering in childhood or young adulthood.
+However, there are currently no data about the efficacy or safety of PCSK9 inhibitors in children, and until such data become available, any assumptions about the benefits and risks of PCSK9 inhibitors in children would be purely speculative.
 We assumed that the elevated cardiovascular risk among patients with FH is entirely mediated by their high serum levels of LDL-C along with characteristics measured in the NHANES risk factor survey.
-If an FH patient with a certain LDL cholesterol level is at a higher risk for a cardiovascular event compared with an otherwise identical patient with the same LDL-C level but without FH (perhaps due to onset of exposure to high LDL-C earlier in life, leading to accelerated atherosclerosis), we will have further underestimated the clinical and economic burden of FH, and possibly the cost-effectiveness of PCSK9 inhibitors in this population.
-Finally, our assumed levels of PCSK9 uptake in the marketplace by five years were based on reasoned assumptions, but actual uptake may vary from these estimates.
-We also present potential budget impact across a range of uptake possibilities in sensitivity analyses.
+If an FH patient with a certain LDL cholesterol level is at a higher risk for a cardiovascular event compared with an otherwise identical patient with the same LDL-C level but without FH (perhaps due to onset of exposure to high LDL-C earlier in life, leading to accelerated atherosclerosis), we will have underestimated the clinical and economic burden of FH, and possibly the cost-effectiveness of PCSK9 inhibitors in this population.
+On the other hand, it is likely that our operational definition of FH (with LDL-C level ≥250mg/dL off statins or ≥200mg/dL on statin therapy) identifies a subgroup of patients at a relatively higher risk of events given that the clinical diagnosis of FH can be made in adults with an LDL-C level greater than or equal to 190mg/dL who have a family history of FH.
+We chose our operational definition to increase specificity in the absence of family history data in the model and to approximate the previously published population prevalence of FH (1 in 500).
+But the higher LDL-C threshold may have produced a study cohort at higher-than-average risk of cardiovascular events.
+Applying a lower LDL-C threshold to define FH (e.g., LDL-C $\geq$ 190mg/dL) would substantially increase the number of individuals eligible for additional lipid-lowering therapy and hence amplify the budget impact.
+At the same time, lowering the LDL-C threshold would lower the average risk of cardiovascular events in the eligible population, thus reducing the cost-effectiveness of PCSK9 inhibitors in this subpopulation.